Shigella and Salmonella cases reported in travellers returning from Cape Verde

 A food and water hygiene reminder

-A reminder of the risks of diarrhoeal illness, including Shigella infection (also known as shigellosis or dysentery), and the importance of food and water hygiene.
+A reminder of the risks of diarrhoeal illness, including Shigella (also known as shigellosis or dysentery) and Salmonella infections, and the importance of good food and water hygiene.

-An outbreak of Shigella sonnei was also reported in Cape Verde in 2022, with cases occurring in travellers from a number of European countries including the UK [3].
+An outbreak of Shigella was also reported in Cape Verde in 2022, with cases occurring in travellers from a number of European countries, including the UK [4].

-Shigella are bacteria that can cause severe diarrhoea, fever and stomach cramps [1].
-Most people recover within a week; however, some individuals, such as older adults, individuals with weakened immune systems, those with complex medical conditions, pregnant women, and children under five, may be at greater risk of complications including sepsis [4, 5].
+Shigella are bacteria that can cause shigellosis, a gut infection that can cause severe diarrhoea, fever and stomach cramps [1].
+Most people recover within a week.
+However, some individuals, such as older adults, individuals with weakened immune systems, anyone with complex medical conditions, pregnant women and children under five, may be at greater risk of complications, including sepsis [5, 6].

-Shigella is spread by contact with contaminated faeces either directly through person-to-person transmission or indirectly from food or water or surfaces that are contaminated with Shigella [5].
+Shigella is spread by contact with contaminated faeces either directly through person-to-person transmission or indirectly from food, water or surfaces contaminated with Shigella [6].
 There is a risk for travellers to places where food and water may be unsafe.

-Globally, most cases of shigellosis are in children younger than five years of age, but all ages can be affected.
-There is also a risk of sexual transmission among men who have sex with men [5, 6].
+Worldwide, most Shigella cases are in children younger than five years of age, but all ages can be affected.
+There is also a risk of sexual transmission for men who have sex with men [6, 7].

 Advice for travellers